Performance Improvement Plans (PIP)

 When an employee is not performing to company standards, employers need to intervene.
 It is a difficult, but necessary, conversation to have.
-When there is a continuous lack of performance, it is important for every employer to step in and attempt to resolve the issue.
+When there is underperformance in the workplace, it is important to step in and attempt to resolve the issue.

 One of the most common methods of addressing performance issues is implementing a performance improvement plan (“PIP”).